Defensible Space Assistance Program

 - Completing an application is NOT a guarantee of service.

-- Low income threshold is determined by the 2021 guidelines for San Diego County Very Low Income.
+- Low income threshold is determined by the 2022 San Diego County Area Medium Income (AMI), to be eligible for our program, participants must meet the “very low income” guideline or 60% of the County’s AMI.
 Proof of monthly/yearly income by income tax return, or other comparable means may need to be shared.
 Income that will be considered is total gross income (income prior to deductions, not gross adjusted income).